 Lelia and Sebastiao Salgado transformed a desertified farm in Brazil into lush and productive forest by raising and planting trees.
 They founded the Instituto Terra to promote similar work elsewhere.
 Watch Sebastiao tell about it.

 Willie Smits had the courage and insight to tackle the man-made ecological disaster in Borneo, Indonesia.
 To learn about his work, a good starting point is his TED talk and the Masarang Foundation.

-Elzéard Bouffier may not have existed.
+There may not have been an Elzéard Bouffier.
 Yet he was real, as proved by Campbell-Purdie, the Salgado's, and Smits.
 If it needs a name, why not "The Bouffier Society"?